jholleran/calvingcamerasystems/_posts/2016-01-21-foscam-F18919W-PT-IP-calving-camera-review.markdown

   <figcaption style="text-align: center;">F18919W Camera Control Panel</figcaption>
 </figure>

 As with all IP based cameras they are compatible with other IP equipment such as Routers, Ethernet Switches and Wi-Fi Directional Antennas and can be connected together with a Cat5 or Cat6 Ethernet cable.
 The camera also has a Wi-Fi antenna so it can connect to a Wi-Fi Router without an Ethernet Cable.
 This can be handy to reduce the number of cables in the system.
-The antenna that comes with it works around 20-30 metres in range, so if your house is right beside the side calving shed then it should be able to connect your home router, otherwise you could [install Directional Antennas]({{site.baseurl}}/wireless/2015/05/26/ip-wireless-directional-antenns.html) to create a long range wireless link from the house to the shed.
+The antenna that comes with it works around 20-30 metres in range, so if your house is right beside the calving shed then it should be able to connect your home router, otherwise you could [install Directional Antennas]({{site.baseurl}}/wireless/2015/05/26/ip-wireless-directional-antenns.html) to create a long range wireless link from the house to the shed.

 <figure>
 	<img src="{{site.baseurl}}/img/foscam-F18919W/cam-front.JPG" alt="F18919W Camera Control Panel" style="width: 32%;">